2326wx/Airfoil-optimization/README.md

 Now using simplest MSE both for metric and loss.

+**ToDo:**
-Todo: use Tversky loss function and add IoU metric.
+1. Use Tversky loss function and add IoU metric.

 ## 5. Production use

-Backend implemented as a microservice, based on a Flask server.
+***Backend*** implemented as a microservice, based on a Flask server.

-Frontend implemented as Excel VBA macros, interacting with the server by HTTP requests.
+***Frontend*** implemented as Excel VBA macros, interacting with the server via HTTP requests.
 Why Excel?
-- tool users are not experienced PC users and Excel is the maximum of their knowledge;
+- potential tool users are not experienced PC users and Excel is the maximum of their knowledge;
 - large tables with input data require complicated frontend;
 - Excel gives flexibility in adding new modules like graphs and charts.